 Direct expenses are generally comprised of direct labor (including benefits), subcontracts, and other direct costs.
-Direct expenses from continuing operations for the fiscal years ended September 30, 2012 and 2011 were \$43.6 million and \$36.0 million, respectively, which represent an increase for fiscal 2012 of \$7.6 million or 21% over the prior fiscal year.
+Direct expenses from continuing operations for the fiscal years ended September 30, 2013 and 2012 were \$46.0 million and \$43.6 million, respectively, which represent an increase for fiscal 2013 of \$2.4 million or 5.5% over the prior fiscal year.
 This increase is primarily a result of increased direct labor and related expenses attributable to the increase in revenue.
-As a percentage of revenue, direct expenses were 88.6% and 85.9%, respectively.
-See the discussion on gross profit directly below for an explanation of the increase in direct expenses as a percentage of revenue.
+As a percentage of revenue, direct expenses were 86.0% and 88.6% for the fiscal years ended September 30, 2013 and 2012, respectively, a reduction of 2.6%.
+The favorable year over year decrease in direct expenses as a percentage of revenue is primarily a result of improved contract performance.